 Amanda Keller, LPCC

 I am a Licensed Professional Clinical Counselor (LPCC) through the State of Ohio Counselor and Social Worker Board.
 I received my Bachelor’s degrees from Arizona State University in Psychology and Family and Human Development and I received my Master’s degree in Clinical Mental Health Counseling from The Ohio State University.
-I specialize in working with children, adolescents, and adults on a comprehensive breath of needs including; grief, trauma, and anxiety and mood disorders.
+With over 15 years of experience, I specialize in working with children, adolescents, and adults on a comprehensive breath of needs including; grief, complex and developmental trauma, and anxiety and mood disorders.
 My work is truly my passion and I enjoy supporting individuals and families in healing and coping with life’s challenges.

 I know that each client is unique and I utilize a variety of treatment modalities based on the individual needs of my clients.
-My approach is strengths based and integrates approaches including DBT, CBT, attachment, somatic and internal family systems.
+My approach is strengths based and integrates approaches including DBT, CBT, attachment, somatic therapies and Internal Family Systems.
 I am truly passionate about working with clients and their families.
 I strive to create an open and warm environment in my practice where clients feel supported and validated as they work towards their individual goals.

 In addition to my work in private practice, I also enjoy providing community education on topics such as emotional regulation in children & adolescents, the impact of mental health on learning, anxiety in children and adolescents, and trauma.
 I also LOVE that I get to continue to work at Camp Lionheart, as I have for the past 9 years as a grief and trauma counselor (www.camplionheart.org).

 I am a Licensed Independent Social Worker (LISW) through the State of Ohio Counselor and Social Worker Board.
 I graduated from The Ohio State University with a Master’s degree in Social Work, and received a Bachelor of Arts degree in Psychology from Ohio Wesleyan University.
-I work with clients of all ages, ranging from children, teens and adults, providing trauma-informed care and support with a variety of needs; such as trauma, grief, anxiety, depression and other mental health disorders.
+I work with clients of all ages, ranging from children, teens and adults, providing trauma-informed care and support with a variety of needs; such as complex and developmental trauma, grief, anxiety, depression, dissociation, self-esteem and other mental health disorders.

 I am truly passionate about helping individuals and families in their journey towards healing, managing life’s many challenges, and creating a safe, caring, non-judgmental and understanding environment.
-In order to meet the needs of each individual and family, I utilize an integrative, strengths-based approach of different therapeutic modalities, such as CBT, DBT, internal family systems, attachment and somatic work.
-I am fully trained in EMDR and have attended various trainings focused on the treatment of complex and developmental trauma.
-I am always looking for ways to continue building my knowledge in order to best serve my clients.
+In order to meet the needs of each individual and family, I utilize an integrative, strengths-based approach of different therapeutic modalities, such as Cognitive Behavioral Therapy (CBT), Internal Family Systems (IFS), Interpersonal Neurobiology (IPNB) attachment and somatic work, in which I have completed many advanced trainings.
+I am Level II EMDR trained, have completed Deep Brain Reorienting Level 3, and continue to expand my knowledge through extensive education in order to best serve my clients.

 I am a Licensed Independent Social Worker Supervisor (LISW-S) through the State of Ohio Counselor and Social Worker Board and have a Master’s degree in Social Work from The Ohio State University, as well as a Bachelor’s degree in Sociology.
-I enjoy working with clients of all ages who present with a range of concerns, including: complex trauma, PTSD, traumatic grief, relationship challenges, eating disorders, dissociative disorders, and anxiety and mood disorders.
+With over 10 years of experience, I enjoy working with clients of all ages who present with a range of concerns, including: complex and developmental trauma, PTSD, traumatic grief, relationship challenges, eating disorders, dissociative disorders, and anxiety and mood disorders.

-I am trained in Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS) and utilize a client-centered, strengths-based and integrative approach that is based on the individual’s personal goals.
+I am trained in Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Deep Brain Reorienting Level 2, and utilize a client-centered, strengths-based and integrative approach that is based on the individual’s personal goals.
 I utilize a variety of evidence-based, trauma-informed therapeutic techniques, including: attachment work, mindfulness, cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT) , motivational interviewing (MI) and mindfulness.

 While I have had extensive training in treating complex trauma, I am excited to continue my education through various trainings in the future that will continue to broaden my therapeutic approach and techniques.
 I hold a certification in Critical Incident and Stress Management and plan to further develop that area of practice as well.